sjaz24/SwiftAI/README.md

 4. You should be in the /home/SwiftAI directory.
 Build SwiftAI using the following command:

      	swift build

+ 5. **WARNING: After you are finished with the installation, make sure to delete your username and key from the kaggle.json installation file.
+Also, do NOT share your image or containers with anyone as it now has your Kaggle credentials.
+Once you are done with the Docker image and/or containers, make sure to delete accordingly.**

 ### Running the Examples
 For all examples, the currently training model's weights will be saved after each epoch in a .pth file.
 To begin training a model from scratch, delete its associated .pth file before training.
 These files are saved in the current working directory.